 THE FOUR C’S:

-The Four C’s: Most of us have heard this phrase used before, weather it be at the jeweler, from your friends or in your favorite chick flick, people throw around this phrase like nobody’s business.
+The Four C’s: Most of us have heard this phrase used before, whether it be at the jeweler, from your friends or in your favorite chick flick, people throw around this phrase like nobody’s business.
 So if you’ve been wondering what this really means, but have been too embarrassed to ask, the four C’s are the main factors that determine your diamond’s overall appearance, quality and value.
 The four C’s are Carat Weight, Clarity, Color and Cut.

 Carat Weight: the size of the diamond you choose will be proportional to its carat weight.
 Large gems of high quality are harder to come by compared to a smaller gem of high quality; therefore, one two-carat diamond ring will cost you more than two one-carat diamonds.
 As the diameter of the diamond increases the carat weight will also increase!

 Clarity: Another important word that will keep coming up throughout your shopping experience, the clarity of your diamond is determined by the imperfections in the gem.
 A diamond with good clarity won’t have any imperfections; watch out for the word “inclusions, ” which is another word for imperfections.
 These will affect your diamond’s overall appearance and durability.

 Color: This one seems like a no-brainer, but what does color really mean when it comes to choosing that perfect diamond?
 We’re not talking about red, green and blue here, when we use “color” in reference to a diamond we are talking about the subtle hints of color that are still found even in a colorless diamond.
 It is traditionally thought that a diamond with the least trace of color is the most desirable.
 (Color grade is rated from D-Z)

 Cut: The cut of your diamond not only refers to the physical shape of the diamond you choose but also to the way it sparkles as light strikes through it.
 You will want a well-cut diamond that sparkles in the light.